Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 1 - Join room
 -------------

-Represents a client’s request to join a room.
+Represents a client's request to join a room.
 If the room does not exist, it is created.
 To obtain the available rooms, the client should previously use the REST method getAllRooms.